stuvusIT/ansible_openvpn_client/README.md

 There are two ways to configure the OpenVPN client:

 * Specifying a configuration file in `openvpn_client_local_config_path`.
+  If this is done, then `openvpn_client_server` can be of any value and doesn't necessarily need to match any Ansible hostname.
 * Pulling the configuration file from the OpenVPN server.
   This is done when `openvpn_client_confi_filename` is **not** specified.
   The OpenVPN server is then required to be an Ansible host with hostname `openvpn_client_server`.